is having to choose between

 attention.
 She spoke to him.

 “You’d be wise to keep your distance.
+I don’t like dogs you know.
+I

-realize that technically you’re not a dog, but……close enough.”
+realize that technically you’re not a dog, but… close enough.”

 Yaka whimpered and placed his chin on his front paws.
-For a second, Eena wondered if he could
+For a second,

-understand her words.
+Eena wondered if he could understand her words.

 She asked him, “How am I supposed to help my friends, huh?
-How am I supposed to keep Rhoen’s family
+How am I

-together?
-How am I supposed to help Kira
+supposed to keep Rhoen’s family together?
+How am I supposed to help Kira and

 Yaka lifted his head and scooted forward a few steps.
-Then he stopped, dropping his chin on his
+Then he stopped,

 “Derian doesn’t have the resources to fight the cloaked ships of the

 Ghengats.
-I understand that, I really
+I understand that, I really do, but still… I can’t just abandon my

 Yaka inched a little closer.